xIFr - Getting started

 xIFr is a browser extension to show EXIF, XMP and IPTC metadata in jpeg images.

-After having installed it in your desktop browser, you can use this page as an introduction to features of xIFr, or to test it works as expected...
 The first three cases below may seem a bit boring, because even though they technically are very different, with xIFr you just do the same every time.
 But some of the cases have helpful tips for your daily use...

 Basic functionality